The Smooth Entropy Formalism for von Neumann Algebras: Preliminaries

-Henceforth, $\cA$ always denotes a $C^*$-algebra if nothing else mentioned.
 Note that the set of all linear, bounded operators on a Hilbert space $\H$, denoted by $\cB(\H)$, is a $C^*$-algebra with the usual operator norm (induced by the norm on $\cH$), and the adjoint operation.
-Furthermore, each norm closed $*$-subalgebra of $\cB(\H)$ is a $C^*$-algebra.\\
+Furthermore, each norm closed $*$-subalgebra of $\cB(\H)$ is a $C^*$-algebra.
 A representation of a $C^*$-algebra $\cA$ is a $*$-homomorphism $\pi:\cA\rightarrow\cB(\H)$ on a Hilbert space $\H$.
 A $*$-homomorphism is a linear map compatible with the $*$-algebraic structure, that is, $\pi(AB)=\pi(A)\pi(B)$ and $\pi(A^*)=\pi(A)^*$.
 We call a representation $\pi$ faithful if it is an isometry, which is equivalent to say that it is a $*$-isomorphism from $\cA$ to $\pi(\cA)$.
 A basic theorem in the theory of $C^*$-algebras says that each $\cA$ is isomorphic to a norm closed $*$-subalgebra of a $\cB(\H)$ with suitable $\cH$~\cite[Theorem 2.1.10]{Bratteli1}.
-Hence, each $C^*$-algebra can be seen as a norm closed $*$-subalgebra of a $\cB(\H)$. \\
+Hence, each $C^*$-algebra can be seen as a norm closed $*$-subalgebra of a $\cB(\H)$.